This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU SHOULD KNOW:

-- Wegener's granulomatosis (WG) is a disease where your small and medium-sized blood vessels are inflamed (swollen).
+- Granulomatosis with polyangiitis (GPA) is a disease where your small and medium-sized blood vessels are inflamed (swollen).
 The cells lining these vessels may die, and granulomas (small lumps) may form inside the vessels.
 Granulomas may block the blood flow to other body organs and damage your organs and tissues.
-The exact cause of WG is unknown but a bacterial (germ) infection may be what starts the disease process.
+The exact cause of GPA is unknown but a bacterial (germ) infection may be what starts the disease process.
 The inflammation and granulomas may lead to kidney failure, and could be life-threatening.
-WG may also cause lung problems making it hard for you to breathe.
+GPA may also cause lung problems making it hard for you to breathe.
 You may also have problems with your joints, skin, eyes, and heart.

 Take your medicine as directed.